axelpale/minibus/README.md

 ### Minibus.create

-Create a new bus.
+Create a new `bus`.
 Takes no parameters.

     >> var bus = Minibus.create()
     >> bus.on('hello', function () { ...